Bill Kenny (singer): Solo albums

 In 1951, Kenny released his first album Precious Memories on the Decca label under the "Faith Series" and recorded four songs also on the "Faith Series" that were not included in the Precious Memories album.
 Kenny's recorded version of the Gospel composition "It Is No Secret" from the album Precious Memories, reached #18 on the US pop charts in 1951.
 In 1960 Kenny released his second album "Mr. Ink Spot" on the Warwick label.
 This album contained songs previously made famous by Bill Kenny and The Ink Spots as well as some standards such as "I Don't Know Why", "It Might As Well Be Spring", and "You'll Never Know".
 The Orchestrations on the album were arranged and conducted by Charles Shirley.
 In 1962 Kenny released an album on Mercury's subsidiary label Wing Records entitled Bill Kenny Sings The Golden Hits of the Ink Spots.
 This album featured such hits as "If I Didn't Care", "I Don't Want To Set The World On Fire", "I'll Get By", and "Do I Worry?".
 In 1966 Kenny recorded an album for DOT Records entitled Remember Me.
 The album contained songs featured on his CBC television program The Bill Kenny Show including "Me and My Shadow", "Danny Boy", "You're Nobody 'Till Somebody Loves You", "I Left My Heart in San Francisco", and "I'll Be Seeing You".
 In 1973 Kenny released his first album in seven years, With Love, for RCA Victor.
 This album featured songs composed by such songwriters as Irving Berlin, Lennon-McCartney, Kris Kristofferson, and George & Ira Gershwin.
+The album also features a version of Are You Lonesome Tonight which was released in 1973.
 The arrangements on this album were written by Doug Parker.
 3 other albums, "Are You Lonesome Tonight?", "Bill Kenny Sings", and "The Ink Spots - If I Didn't Care" was recorded by Bill.
 "Are You Lonesome Tonight?" includes the same recordings as "With Love", and has an unknown release date.
+It might had been released in the late 1970s.
 "Bill Kenny Sings" included several new recordings, "No Summer Love", "Tomorrow Always Comes", and "Love Me Baby".
 All other recordings included in the album are from "With Love".
 Both Albums are assumed to be released in the coming years of his death, and most likely were released in 1977, one year before his death.
 "The Ink Spots - If I Didn't Care" was recorded in 1977, and released in 1979, and despite the name, it was a set of Bill Kenny recordings covering previously made Ink Spots' songs.
-It includes "Whispering Grass (Don't Tell The Trees), "Maybe", "The Gyspy", "To Each His Own", "I Don't Want To Set The World On Fire", "I'll Get By", "If I Didn't Care", "It's A Sin To Tell A Lie", "We Three (My Echo, My Shadow, and Me", and "When The Swallows Come Back To Capistrano".
+It includes "Whispering Grass (Don't Tell The Trees), "Maybe", "The Gypsy", "To Each His Own", "I Don't Want To Set The World On Fire", "I'll Get By", "If I Didn't Care", "It's A Sin To Tell A Lie", "We Three (My Echo, My Shadow, and Me", and "When The Swallows Come Back To Capistrano".